Covid 19 coronavirus: Police allowed gang tangi during lockdown

 • Covid 19 coronavirus in NZ: Chicken sparks gang fight at Napier Pak'nSave supermarket

-Many had travelled from outside Dunedin for the event.
+Many had travelled from outside of Dunedin for the event.

-Despite the breaches, police said in an internal email "trying to stop it will only create a worse situation for all".
+Despite the breaches, police said in an internal email that "trying to stop it will only create a worse situation for all".

-The tangi for a 33-year-old patched Black Power member was held when the country was in Level 3, meaning inter-regional travel was banned and gatherings such as tangi and funerals were limited to 10 people.
+The tangi for a 33-year-old patched Black Power member was held when the country was in level 3, meaning inter-regional travel was banned and gatherings such as tangi and funerals were limited to 10 people.

-In emails released under the Act, police admitted they were unsure how many people would be attending before the service, and were surprised by the number that turned up.
+In emails released under the OIA, police admitted they were unsure how many people would be attending before the service, and were surprised by the number who turned up.

-Between 40 and 50 people were present in the car park, iwi liaison co-ordinator Sergeant Ed Baker wrote to colleagues.
+Between 40 and 50 people were present in the carpark, iwi liaison co-ordinator Sergeant Ed Baker wrote to colleagues.

 While they were "well behaved", they were very noticeable in the community, he wrote.

-"There was adherence to the bubble rule in the car park by those present — not unexpected and difficult to gain compliance."
+"There was no adherence to the bubble rule in the carpark by those present - not unexpected and difficult to gain compliance."

 Black Power members also blocked intersections with their motorbikes during the procession from the funeral home.